Router Configuration

 - "*"

-allowMethods: # Allowed request methods, open as needed, for MCP (SSE and Streamable) usually only these 3 methods are needed
+allowMethods: # Allowed request methods, open as needed.
+For MCP (SSE and Streamable), usually only these 3 methods are required

 - "GET"